This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Generating Promo Codes for the Promo Codes List

 Promotion codes are unique for a campaign.
 You can optionally choose to add promo codes to your promotions in the Promocodes tab.
-You can add, generate or upload unique promo codes to a promotion.
+You can add, generate, or upload unique promo codes to a promotion.

-The promo code which is associated with a promotion applies a discount when a set of conditions are met.
+The promo code that is associated with a promotion applies a discount when a set of conditions are met.
 The customer avails discounts by applying the code against their order on the shopping cart page of the e-commerce site, while the promotion is valid.
 The codes will expire as per the dates selected in the promotion.

 Adding Promo Codes Manually